georgexxu/ProgrammingAssignment/readme.md

 3. Use an orthogonal greedy algorithm to train ReLU shallow neural networks for 1D $L^2$ fitting tasks.
 (L2Fitting1D_OGA.ipynb)

 The two other files code_explanation_gd.ipynb, code_explanation_oga.ipynb are the computer session materials that break down the code in L2Fitting1D_GD.ipynb, L2Fitting1D_OGA.ipynb into easily accessible parts for teaching purposes.

-UPDATE in 2024.
-The code is used for a computer session of the course AMCS304, Deep learning and analysis, taught by Prof. Jinchao Xu at KAUST.
-Some functions are optimized in this updated version.